 Dried Skipjack Tuna Shavings

-Katsuobushi (pronounced KAHT-su-o-BU-shee) is a form of prepared skipjack tuna, and an essential ingredient in Japanese cuisine.
+Katsuobushi (pronounced KAHT-su-o-BU-shee) is a form of dried, prepared skipjack tuna, and an essential ingredient in Japanese cuisine.
 It’s used in a wide range of Japanese dishes, and is especially important for making the savoury stock dashi, which forms the basis of many traditional Japanese dishes.

 Katsuobushi is extremely rich in inosinic acid, a glutamine-based compound that creates a highly savoury umami flavour.
 Along with kombu, it is one of the key ingredients in the Japanese stock dashi.
 Katsuobushi production is complex and time-consuming, which contributes both to its complex flavour and to its price tag.
 In general, the process involves trimming the lean portion of the loin, then gently simmering, wood-smoking, and fermenting it with Aspergillus mold.
 The fermentation stage is often skipped today, but is technically necessary to create ‘true’ katsuobushi.